FrankMacwan96/Github_Search_API/README.md

 # Github_Search_API

-A simple NodeJS application for implementing Github Search API for searching top 10 users in a specific location, and storing each unique users in a database.
+A simple NodeJS application for implementing Github Search API for searching top 10 users in a specific location, and storing each unique user in a database.

 The github api used, is authenticated by an oAuth token, so the rate limit is increased.